 - Lifespan: Depending on the breed, can live up to 50 years

 There are large and potentially dangerous snakes in this group, but smaller, docile members of the family can make engaging pets.
 Some are quite curious, active and easily tamed.

-Do not buy an apparently unhealthy snake, and if you have snakes at home already, quarantine a new arrival for a minimum of 3 to 6 months (and always be sure to wash hands between handling snakes).
+Do not buy an unhealthy snake, and if you have snakes at home already, quarantine a new arrival for a minimum of three to six months (and always be sure to wash hands between handling snakes).

 Housing Constricting Snakes

 A length of eight feet is often recognized as a safety threshold; any snake that reaches an adult length of more than eight feet requires a very secure enclosure and experts often recommended that two people be present to handle such large snakes.
-In fact, is is a good idea to have one handler for each four feet of snake; for example, three people to handle a 12-foot snake and four people for a 16-foot snake.
+It is a good idea to have one handler for every four feet of the snake; for example, three people to handle a 12-foot snake and four people for a 16-foot snake.